Herrick and Marie made plans to meet at a restaurant in Inlet, where Marie lived.

 "Yes."

-The minute the words escaped from her mouth, she realized they weren't true.
+The minute the word escaped from her mouth, she realized it wasn't true.
 She was lonely.
 She often wished for company.

 "That's awesome."